call-stack/Image-Download-Manager/README.md

 - Run the image after building it using docker run command.
     Ex: docker run -p 8081:8081 -v $PWD/images:/app/images/ --rm fdm:1.0

-    Note-> Run the docker run command from the root of this repo.
+    Note: Run the docker run command from the root of this repo.
 Otherwise, change the host mounting point($PWD/images)

     Server is up and running with host: http://127.0.0.1 and port: 8081.
 Images will be downloaded in images folder.